With every new resin Formlabs releases, the list of possibilities grows. Learn which resins are recommended for which use cases here.

 Clear: Transparency, polishes to near optical clarity, great for internal channels and working with light.

-White: Neutral tone, slight translucency when thin, provides a great base color for painting prints.
+White: Neutral and matte tone, slight translucency when thin.
+Works well for sanding, and provides a great base color for painting prints.

 Grey: Neutral and matte tone, great for showing off surface finish and for printing small, accurate features, photographs easily.